-Patients seeking orthodontic treatment rarely report a “deep bite” or “overbite” as their primary concern.
+Patients seeking orthodontic treatment in Ashburn, Woodbridge, VA rarely report a “deep bite” or “overbite” as their primary concern.
 Typically, they are more concerned about crowding or crooked teeth.
 Many are surprised when their orthodontist explains the need to “open” their bite or “level” their lower arch.

 What causes a deep bite?